TjerkKr/Freifunk-Flensburg-Gateway/README.md

     recommended is also a VPN provider for tunneling the traffic out

 ## Installation
+    make sure to set the hostname and domain-name pick a secure root password.
+    create a regular user on the host, then limit Root from being able to log in via ssh install standard system utilities and SSH server.

 ## Install a minimal Debian

 ## B.A.T.M.A.N. and fastd